PDOK/webservices-workshop/src/WORKSHOP.md

 ![WMS layer](images/wms_layer.png "WMS layer")

-> TODO: explain about scale dependent layer in the WMS, and other disadvantages of the WMS.
+You will notice that this WMS is pretty limited in what it can do, it is hard to get a complete view of dataset with all the restrictions.
+In the next section we will address this issue.

-<a id="markdown-332-adding-featureinfo-on-click-to-viewer" name="332-adding-featureinfo-on-click-to-viewer"></a>
+<a id="markdown-adding-featureinfo-on-click-to-viewer" name="adding-featureinfo-on-click-to-viewer"></a>

-#### 3.3.2.
-Adding Featureinfo on Click to Viewer
+### Adding Featureinfo on Click to Viewer

 The WMS standard provides a mechanism to retrieve information of features, the underlying vector data of the map.
 The request do retrieve feature information is called `GetFeatureInfo`.
 The WMS specification does not require the implementation of the `GetFeatureInfo` request, therefore a client should always check in the [capabilities document](https://geodata.nationaalgeoregister.nl/nwbwegen/wms?request=GetCapabilities&service=wms) if the service support the `GetFeatureInfo` request.
-The NWB wegen WMS supports the `GetFeatureInfo` request, it is listed in the `Capability/Request` element in the XML.
+The NWB-wegen WMS supports the `GetFeatureInfo` request, it is listed in the `Capability/Request` element in the XML.

 In this section we are going to add functionality so show a popup with feature information when a users clicks on the map.
 To do this add the following to the `body` element of `index.html`, before the `script.js` inclusion: